andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-20-arithmetic-progressions-progress.md

 ## Racing Through the Sums

-{% newthought "Section 39 ended with a question" %} about calculating the number of terms in a given arithmetic progression.
+{% newthought "Section 39 ended with a question" %} about calculating the number of terms in a given _Arithmetic Progression_.
 Section 40 opens by using that technique to calculate the sum of the values in a specified range of a given arithmetic progression.

 As is his general style, Gelfand begins by asking us to solve a specific problmem in our current domain.
 This comes in Problem 185.{% sidenote 'sn-id-whatever' "The solution to this problem might remind you of the Gauss solution to Problem 33 which we saw back in ["Chunk 2 - Commutative, Associative and Distributive Laws"](https://andrewharmellaw.github.io/2016/11/23/gelfands-algebra-chunk-2-commutative-associative-and-distributive-laws)." %}